Today’s post is a little different from my usual topic themes – we’re going to talk about managing your schedule.

 First, add all your daily or weekly tasks to a to-do list.

-You can time block for work and personal – it’s up to you how much time you assign for each thing.
+You can time block for work and personal – it’s up to you how much time you assign for each element.
+The key is making time for each of them.

 Musk is known for time blocking every 5 minutes of his day.
-I guess that’s what it takes when you’re making plans to colonise Mars!
+I guess that’s what it takes when you’re making plans to colonize Mars!

 For example –